build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 ---
 layout: blog.11ty.js
-title: My Personal Assistant is Telegram Bot (and AWS Lambda)
+title: My Personal Assistant is a Telegram Bot
 description: Every developer should have personal (bot) assistant to get things (or boring tasks) done.
 tags:
   - telegram